 VMO: Entrepreneurial, revolutionary, alternative—words that you use to describe Valorem.
 Your elite brand of litigation representation is based on alternative fee arrangements—you have “skin in the game.”
-What are the risks and rewards for this bold approach to a centuries old profession?
+What are the risks and rewards of this bold approach to a centuries-old profession?

 PL: Rewards first.
 The legal profession is changing rapidly and rather than riding in a back car on the train we are shaping our own future; building the road we want to travel.
 Trailblazing makes the journey an adventure; infinitely more interesting than simply hoping your established firm doesn’t fail or that you’ll be treated fairly by the powers-that-be.

 The risks?
 We face many of those that any start-up faces.
 But, because we are trying to create a new model for an established profession we also face unique marketing and selling risks such as having to persuade some clients to try a different compensation system and changing the behavior of practicing lawyers—hourly billing has become part of many lawyers’ DNA and we needed to change those practices.